LouisTeilliais/VeloApplication/README.md

-# Bike in Nantes 🇫🇷 🚲
+# Nantes's Bikes 🇫🇷 🚲

-## This is a little application to see the bike stations "Bicloo" availaible in Nantes.
+## This is a little mobile application to see the bike stations "Bicloo" availaible in Nantes.

 ✨ Features ✨ :